api2cart/typescript-angular-sdk/TaxApi.md

 const apiInstance = new TaxApi(configuration);

 const request: TaxApiTaxClassListRequest = {
+    // This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)
+  count: 20,
+    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
+  pageCursor: "",
+    // Store Id (optional)
+  storeId: "1",
+    // Entity search that is specified by some value (optional)
+  findValue: "tax",
+    // Tax class search that is specified by field (optional)
+  findWhere: "name",
     // Retrieve entities to their creation date (optional)
   createdTo: "2100-08-29 13:45:52",
     // Retrieve entities from their creation date (optional)